zckman/messaging-playground/README.md

 You can interact with the messaging playground using any client that supports the desired messaging protocol.
 For example, you can use the [Kafka](https://kafka.apache.org/) command-line client to produce and consume messages from the message broker if it is running Apache Kafka.

-You can use `make observe` to print the current Devices from the `SmartDevices` topic and start listening for sensor readings.
+You can use `make kafka-observe` to print the current Devices from the `SmartDevices` topic and start listening for sensor readings.

 ## Future Development